Painting a graph with competing random walks: The variance

-We will show at the end of this section that \eqref{eqn::variance_neg} is negligible.
+We will show at the end of this section that (\ref{eqnvarianceneg}) is negligible.
 Note that

-In subsection \ref{subsec::conditioning}, we break the sum in \eqref{eqn::variance_formula} into three different cases based on the time decomposition above and bound each in a given lemma.
-It will turn out that the error coming from the terms corresponding to $A$ and $C$ is negligible (Lemmas \ref{lem::a}, \ref{lem::c}).
-The reason for the former is that it is unlikely that both $X_1, X_2$ hit $y$ quickly and the latter follows as, conditional on having not hit $y$ by time $\Gamma_n$, both walks have long forgotten their initial conditions and are well mixed.
-This leaves $B$, which dominates the variance.
-Its asymptotics will be computed (Lemma \ref{lem::b}) by reducing the estimate to a computation involving $\wt{\pi}(z;x,y)$, whose Radon-Nikodym derivative with respect to the uniform measure has already been estimated quite precisely in Theorem \ref{thm::rn_estimate}.
+In Section~\ref{subsecconditioning}, we break the sum in (\ref {eqnvarianceformula}) into three different cases based on the time decomposition in (\ref{eqntimedecomp}) and bound each in a given lemma.
+It will turn out that the contributions to the variance coming from the terms corresponding to $A$ and $C$ are negligible (Lemmas \ref {lema} and~\ref{lemc}).
+The reason for the former is that it is unlikely for both $X_1$ and $X_2$ to hit $y$ quickly and the latter follows as, conditional on having not hit $y$ by time $\Gamma_n$, both walks have long forgotten their initial conditions and are well mixed.
+This leaves $B$, which, along with the diagonal, dominates the variance.
+Its asymptotics will be computed (Lemma~\ref{lemb}) by reducing the estimate to a computation involving $\wt{\pi}(z;x,y)$, whose Radon--Nikodym derivative with respect to the uniform measure has already been estimated precisely in Theorem~\ref{thmrnestimate}.